Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 Once I had MVP complete I decided to add the additional functionality of commenting on blogs.
 I availed of the flexibility of a non relational DB. storing the comments as an array within the blog object.

+**Security**

+-**Authentication and Authorisation**
+I used werkzeug security features to provide password hashing and to check passwords on login to the hashed passwords stored in the Database.
+During the login process to aid security flash messages did not confirm what part of the detail was incorrect or if the username existed in the database.

+-**Defensive Redirects**
+To aid security of the site I implimented defensive redirects so that non admins could not access admin pages or functions directly by URL.
+Similarly logged out users are redirected back to the login page if they attempt to access user pages by URL or other means.

+-**Envirionment Variables**
+I stored all my environment variables within an env.py file which was included in my gitignore file and was not push to the repository.

+**Future Security Improvements**

 ## UX-skeleton

 **Design Choices**